Return to top

 📖 Variations

-• Refrigeration: Once they’ve cooled to room temperature, store leftover pancakes in an airtight container in the fridge for up to 3 days.
-Reheat in the microwave or on the stovetop until just warmed through.
+Refrigeration: I cool leftover pancakes, then store them in an airtight container in the fridge for up to 3 days.

 ❓Recipe FAQs